xavibenjamin/brightlycolored.org/styleguide.md

   <figcaption>This image style can be used with the <code>.extendout</code> class</figcaption>
 </figure>

 As normal, you've got styles for `inline code`, *italics*,  and **bold text**.
 Inline code is used when the code isn't multi-line.
-Italics are used for emphasis, and bold is hardly used but when it is, it's used for the necessary visual contrast.
+Italics are used for emphasis, and bold is hardly used but when it is, it's used for the necessary visual contrast. <mark>This is highlighted text.</mark>

 - This is an unordered list.
 - Second list item